 Take a handful of the mixture and squeeze it together with your fingers in the palm of your hand.
 The powder should clump together.
 If it doesn’t you can spritz it lightly with some water (or witch hazel) in a spraying bottle.
 Stir well between each spritz and make sure the mixture doesn’t start to fizz in the bowl!
 Check regularly to see if the mixture clumps together.

-5. Create your bath bomb
+5. Create your DIY bath bombs

 Add the colored salts to the batch.
 Carefully stir the salts into the mixture.